 A chill settled over Harry, and she knew she had to leave the kitchen before things escalated.

 She excused herself.

-Harry was never able to retrieve another letter as Vernon kept a close eye on the mail since then.
+Harry was never able to retrieve another letter, as Vernon kept a close eye on the mail since then.
 Curiosity ate up at her at what Hogwarts really meant.
 A part of her hoped it was an opportunity to forever leave her living space, but the rest of her systematically repressed that hope.
-Surely, Harry would not be so lucky to have such an opportunity so soon.
+Surely, Harry would not be so lucky as to have such an opportunity so soon.

 Then Hagrid broke down the door and whisked her off into the night.

 And Harry knew that her chance had come.

 She was so excited she almost burst into peals of giggles when she realized it.
 Thankfully, she reigned herself in and began to enact one of her many, many plans.